 Has your home become a burden to you?
 Do you need to move and just want to sell fast?
 Maybe you just don’t want the expense and hassle of using a realtor.
 You might also want to save some money on commissions.
-We understand.
+We understand, which is why we will delve into how to sell your own home.

-If you want to try to sell your own home, it’s not as easy as putting up a sign in your yard and waiting for an offer.
+However, you should know that it’s not as easy as putting up a sign in your yard and waiting for an offer.
 You’ll have to put in some effort to make sure potential buyers will see your property and hopefully make you an offer.
-If you’re wondering how to sell your own home, here are things you should consider:
+If you’re still interested in selling your own home, here are things you should consider:

 Realtor commission tends to be around 3% of the sale price.
-Imagine what you could do with that extra money, so it’s understandable that people might think of selling their home on their own.
+When you imagine what you could do with that extra money, it’s understandable that people might think of selling their homes on their own.

 You can always stick a “For Sale” sign in your front yard and wait.
-This may be the easiest option., and it will save you some money if you manage to find a buyer yourself.
-You will have to field all the phone calls, and you’ll have to schedule tours.
+This may be the easiest option, and it will save you some money if you manage to find a buyer yourself.
+You will have to answer all the phone calls, and you’ll have to schedule tours.
 It’s also a good idea to have an open house.

 Here’s the problem with marketing your home with only a For Sale sign: only your neighbors, friends, and delivery people will see it.
 You will need to find a better way to market the property.

-Both options can help you get visibility to your property as long as you provide a thorough description and pictures for your home.
-However, going this route requires patience as you wait for potential buyers to contact you.
+Both options can help you increase the visibility of your property as long as you provide a thorough description and pictures of your home.
+However, going down this route requires patience as you wait for potential buyers to contact you.

 The longer your home stays on the market, the odds that you will be able to sell for your listing price or above go down.
 Only 27% of homes that stay on the market for 5 weeks get their asking price or above.
 That drops to 14% if the home has sold after 10 weeks.

-If you don’t want to go through the process of selling your home, SleeveUp Homes can help.
+If you don’t want to go through the process of selling your home on your own, SleeveUp Homes can help.
 We buy and rehab homes directly from homeowners, and we perform any repairs required to get a home into sale condition.
-We cut out the realtors and wholesalers to pay top dollar for your house regardless of condition.
+We cut out the realtors and wholesalers so we can pay top dollar for your house regardless of condition.